kenanb/mopr/README.md

 Partial code, only shared for referencing from my blog posts for now.

 I also won't accept pull requests, at least until I am confident that the current BSD-3-Clause is the right license.

+## Notes

+Trying to build it will also trigger automatic download (probably into a `~/quicklisp` directory) of a bunch of lisp systems, using Quicklisp.